DevExpress-Examples/asp-net-web-forms-grid-display-images/Readme.md

     </DataItemTemplate>
 </dx:GridViewDataColumn>
 ```
-An image URL is determined basen on the row value in the `Value` column.
+An image URL is determined based on the row value in the `Value` column.

 ```
 protected string GetImageName(object dataValue) {